 - Bursaries are awarded by the AST Bursary Committee based on demonstrated financial need as well as the terms and conditions set by donors, or by the committee.

 - Students must be admitted and registered at the graduate level at AST to be eligible for bursaries.
 Eligible programs of study include MDiv, MA (theology and religious studies), and the Graduate Certificate in Theological Studies (GCTS).
-Students who are registered as Special Students are also eligible to apply.
+Students who are registered as Special Students (Graduate) are also eligible to apply.

 - Students who qualify for reduced tuition rates (seniors’ rates, etc.) or who participate in classes on an audit basis are not eligible for bursary assistance.

 - Some AST diploma programs do offer funding opportunities outside the AST bursary program.
 Students in diploma programs are advised to consult the academic calendar for further information.